verbb/formie/docs/forms/form-statuses.md

 Form statuses label a form’s lifecycle state in the control panel — for example **Active**, **Draft**, or **Archived**.

-They are separate from [Submission Statuses](/submissions/statuses), which track workflow labels on individual submissions after they are saved.
+They are separate from [Submission Statuses](/submissions/submission-statuses), which track workflow labels on individual submissions after they are saved.

-## Managing form statuses
+## Managing Form Statuses

 Form statuses are managed under **Formie → Settings → Form Statuses**.